Adding and managing Products in your Magento Store

 - Adding Associated Products

 Now, let us get into them in detail.

 First we need to login to the admin dashboard, to be able to add products.
 Let’s say my store is installed under the domain newtest.com in the folder magento.
 My admin folder is admin123.
 I will access magento admin area as http://newtest.com/magento/admin123

 Enter the username and password you provided while installation, and login.

 Products can be added from the Catalog -> Manage Products section of the admin area.

 Click on ‘Manage Products’ and you will see an option to add product there, as shown by the red arrow in the image.

-Click on ‘Add Product’ and you will be taken to a page which asks you the attribute set and product type.
+Click on ‘Add Product’.
+Magento will redirect you to a page to set attributes and product types.